 Although this type of brand ambassador program focuses on the 18-25 age bracket, it allows for a lot of fun promotional potential.
 Plus, college students are eager to gain practical experience and will often promote your brand in exchange for free products and skill development.

 James Zhu is a Polo Ralph Lauren campus ambassador at Boston College.

-How to create a brand ambassador program in 5 steps
+How to set up a brand ambassador program in 5 steps

 Starting a brand ambassador program may seem daunting, but it doesn’t have to be.
 In fact, if you have happy customers cheering for you, you’re already off to a good start.

-1. Set the goals of your brand ambassador program
+1. Set goals for your brand ambassador program

 Before you start reaching out to potential brand ambassadors, it’s important to create clearly defined goals for your program.
 This helps set your expectations and requirements from each brand ambassador.